Poroshkina/Poroshkina/README.md

 - 👀 I’m interested in history
 - 🌱 I’m currently learning data engineering
 - 💞️ I’m looking to collaborate on different stuff
-- 📫 You can reach out me for getting coffee together :-)
+- 📫 You can reach me out to getting coffee together :-)

 <!---
 Poroshkina/Poroshkina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.